top of page

 Where and when will classes be held?

 Beginner, Intermediate, and Task classes will be held at Top Dog Ranch at 121st and Lynn Lane in Broken Arrow.
-We offer day time, evening, and weekend classes.
-All class types are formulated as six 1-hour sessions spread over 6 weeks.
+We currently only offer day time classes.
+All class types are formulated as six 1-hour sessions spread over 6 weeks or individual 1-hour lessons.
 Advanced and Public Outings classes will be held in public settings set by the instructor.
 This could be a grocery store, retail store, restaurant, park, event, etc.

 Who is teaching this class?